 In general, whatever a private citizen—rather than a police officer—uncovers through an illegal search is admissible in court.
 But if the private citizen acted on behalf of the government, a court will likely suppress the evidence just as if the police had found it.
-That’s because the “exclusionary rule,” providing that evidence found as a result of an illegal search is inadmissible, is designed to deter government agents—not private citizens—from unlawful snooping.
-(For more information on warrantless searches by the police, see Exceptions to the Warrant Requirement.)
+That's because the "exclusionary rule," providing that evidence found as a result of an illegal search is inadmissible, is designed to deter government agents—not private citizens—from unlawful snooping.

 Many cases over the years have defined what constitutes an illegal search by law enforcement.
 But, in some ways, there's really no such thing as an "illegal" search by a private citizen, at least in the sense that police searches can be illegal: Regardless of issues like lack of probable cause, evidence found by private citizens acting on their own is usually admissible in court.
 That's true even if the private citizen committed a crime like trespass or theft to accomplish the search.
 (Regardless of the admissibility of evidence, though, the citizen will be liable for any crime committed in the course of the search.)

 Because the exclusionary rule applies to government conduct, evidence from a search by a private citizen who acted on behalf of law enforcement, but without probable cause, is usually inadmissible.
 For example, if the police don't have probable cause but employ an informant to look through someone's bag, a judge will likely suppress any evidence of the contents.

 Although police officers sometimes seek the help of private citizens, many professions that appear to be "law enforcement" aren't.
 For example, courts typically don't consider security guards employed by private businesses to be government agents.
 The same goes for private investigators and bounty hunters, who operate from profit motive rather than to assist a government investigation.
 Even off-duty police officers employed as private security aren't government agents for Fourth Amendment purposes.